3DEngelen/k2_pro-improvements/README.md

 If you're curious what each of these scripts do, i encourage all to open the install.sh files and dive into the code.
 You'd be surprised what you'll learn.

-# Latest Added Features:
-## Webcam-FPS 17-10-25
-The stock chamber camera is set to 15fps. `v4l2-ctl --list-formats-ext -d /dev/v4l/by-id/main-video0` reports 30fps as available.
-Lets get that framerate.

-## Moonraker Wheels & pip
-Added `--prefer-binary` to `features/moonraker.sh`

-Donations are definitely _not required_, however they are always appreciated.
-If you'd like to donate you can do so [here](https://ko-fi.com/campbellfabrications)

-Below is his prior Readme.md file, please read the documentation.

-# K2 Improvements

 ## DISCLAIMER